megafruit/AnisoraV3/README.md

 # README (English Version)
+⚠ I tried ChatGPT to help me directly translate the Chinese version to English one.
+But after I reading the English version, I was incredibly envious of ChatGPT's features.
+It retained my original meaning while refining the structure so much that I had no idea how to modify this version.
+So, if you want to read the README written by me, I suggest you visit the Chinese version.
+The advantage is that you can truly understand my thought process, but the disadvantage is that the structure is simple, which will reduce the reading comfort.

 Hello!
 This document contains detailed environment setup instructions and a complete introduction to the workflow of this project.